jungjaeseung/kakao-talk-clone/README.md

 # KakaoTalk Clone

-Cloning KakaoTalk App with HTML/CSS/JavaScript
+Cloning KakaoTalk App with HTML/CSS + some JavaScript?